Graviton (character): Fictional character biography

-After battling Iron Man once again, having been framed for murder by an associate of the Mandarin who possessed similar gravity-manipulating powers to his own – he uses his powers to trigger an aneurysm in his brain, concluding that he will never receive a fair trial and wanting to end things on his terms.
+Graviton battles Iron Man, having been framed for murder by an associate of the Mandarin who possessed similar gravity-manipulating powers to his own.
+He uses his powers to trigger a fatal aneurysm in his brain, concluding that he will never receive a fair trial and wanting to end things on his terms.
+Graviton appears alive as part of the new High Council of Advanced Idea Mechanics, serving as the group's Minister of Science.